Friday, December 1, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 A bit pricey

-Impractical antenna design, bulky, not practically wall-mountable
+Impractical antenna design, bulky, not practically wall-mount-ready

 The takeaway

-As mentioned, it’s impossible to say which is “better” in this Asus RT-AX88U Pro vs GT-AX6000 matchup.
+As mentioned, it’s impossible to say which is “better” in this Asus RT-AX88U Pro vs. GT-AX6000 matchup.
 The biggest thing that sets them apart is their appearance.

 Speaking of appearances, a reader recently wrote me that he used the GT-AX6000 but with its antennas removed because the router “simply lacked the wife acceptance factor.”